Zombies 4: Dawn of the Vampires: Music

 Zombies 4: Dawn of the Vampires features 13 songs.
 The first single "The Place to Be" was released on May 2, 2025, along with the pre-order of the soundtrack.
 The second single "Don't Mess with Us" was released on June 13, 2025.

+Additionally, a music video inspired from the movie was released in late November 2025 entitled 'Snow Angels'.
+It features Freya Skye and Malachi Barton, both of whom star in the original movie.

 Reception

 Viewership

 Zombies 4: Dawn of the Vampires garnered 9.3 million views globally within its first ten days on Disney+.
+However, a sing-along version was released on there on October 17, and viewers were invited to follow the bouncing box with songs from the movie.
 Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that the film was the most-streamed title on Disney+ in the U.S. following its release.
 Zombies 4 also remained the top-ranked title globally on Disney+ for the week ending July 14, with Zombies and Zombies 2 ranked fourth and eighth, respectively.
 In the U.S., all four films in the franchise occupied the top four positions on the platform, with Zombies 4 ranking No. 1.
 Nielsen Media Research, which records streaming viewership on some U.S. television screens, calculated that Zombies 4 recorded 274 million minutes of watch time from July 7–13, ranking as the seventh most-streamed film that week.
 The following week, from July 14–20, the film was streamed for 284 million minutes, maintaining its seventh-place position.
 TVision, which tracks viewer attention, program reach, and engagement across more than 1,000 CTV apps, announced that Zombies 4 was the fourteenth most-streamed film during the month of July.